USS Yuma (1865): Fate

 Alterations were accordingly carried out on the vessel during the spring of 1866 to remedy the shortcoming in design, but the ship never saw active service.
 Laid up from 1866 to 1874, Yuma was twice renamed during this time period: first, to Tempest on 15 June 1869 and, second, back to Yuma on 10 August 1869.

-The monitor was subsequently sold at auction to Theodore Allen, at New Orleans, LA, on 12 September 1874.
+The monitor was subsequently sold at auction to Theodore Allen, at New Orleans, Louisiana, on 12 September 1874.